|Femmes Fatales||Apr 27 2022|

 A Field guide to getting what you want from life.

-British actress Virginia Field, who appeared in forty films, including 1949’s A Connecticut Yankee in King Arthur’s Court, and the 1950 film noir Dial 1119.
+British actress Virginia Field, who appeared in forty films, including 1949’s A Connecticut Yankee in King Arthur’s Court and the 1950 film noir Dial 1119.
+This image was made as a promo for the latter film.